referrerpolicy=no-referrer-when-downgrade

 }

-// Similar to other FRAME pallets, your pallet can also define a signed extension and perform some
+// Similar to other FRAME pallets, your pallet can also define a transaction extension and perform

-// checks and [pre/post]processing [before/after] the transaction.
-A signed extension can be any
+// some checks and [pre/post]processing [before/after] the transaction.
+A transaction extension can

-// decodable type that implements `SignedExtension`.
-See the trait definition for the full list of
+// be any decodable type that implements `TransactionExtension`.
+See the trait definition for the

-// bounds.
-As a convention, you can follow this approach to create an extension for your pallet:
+// full list of bounds.
+As a convention, you can follow this approach to create an extension for

 // - If the extension does not carry any data, then use a tuple struct with just a `marker`